 One day, I especially wished for friends from home.
 At the time, in two of the school rooms, English lessons were going on, in another twenty girls were having a cooking lesson.
 In a small room we call the 'waiting room,' one of our teachers had her Sundayschool class drilling them for Christmas, while in the room which has been furnished in Mrs. Whiston's memory, Miss DeWolfe was preparing for the Sunday-school Normal Class.
 An hour later, I was in our own little parlour helping a Government school teacher with some music she was preparing for our Christmas celebration.
 That is the way it is always - every room is useful and every room is constantly in use.
-The house is so comfortable throughout without being extravagant, and could not be better suited to our needs.250
+The house is so comfortable throughout without being extravagant, and could not be better suited to our • needs.

-Even living alone, which was not usually approved by the W. M. S., was described by one intrepid worker as a "life of single blessedness."251

-Usually, however, the women had companionship, and the relationships formed in the field, with few exceptions, brought them great satisfaction.
-Despite some patronizing of newcomers by older missionaries, the communities seem to have been as closely knit as the women themselves believed.
-Robertson might have frowned when, within a few months of each other, Annabelle Swann and Clara German decided to marry because, she wrote, "... they ought not to mix the W. M. S. with their nuptial affairs."252 But, she upheld the belief that "... young people ought to get married, it is the natural thing to do," adding, in a letter to the retired Miss Cartmell, that "perhaps you think I won't be nice to Miss German - Oh yes, I will, but it is too late to discuss this to her edification."253
+Even living alone, which was not usually approved by the W. M. S., was described by one intrepid worker as a "life of single blessedness."251 with their nuptial affairs."
+But, she upheld the belief that "... young people ought to get married, it is the natural thing to do," adding, in a letter to the retired Miss Cartmell, that "perhaps you think I won't be nice to Miss German - Oh yes, I will, but it is too late to discuss this to her edification."